 The Supreme Court will not fast-track the request to review Trump's immunity

-The Supreme Court has denied special counsel Jack Smith's petition for afast-tracked dispute about whether former President Donald Trump should enjoy absolute immunity from prosecution for misconduct during his time in the White House.
+The Supreme Court has denied special counsel Jack Smith's bid tofast-track a dispute about whether former President Donald Trump should enjoy absolute immunity from prosecution for misconduct during his time in the White House.

 The court did not offer a reason for its decision.
 The action now turns to the federal appeals court in Washington, which is set to hear argument in the matter on Jan.
 9.